 10 Best Resistance Band Exercises for Back and Shoulders

-1. Overhead Shoulder Press
+1. Overhead Press

 The overhead press is an excellent exercise to bolster the front deltoid, improve shoulder health, and enhance pushing ability.